The Beginner’s Guide to Technical SEO

 Canonicalization

-When there are multiple versions of the same page, Google will select one to store in its index.
+When there is duplicate content creating multiple versions of the same page, Google will select one to store in its index.
 This process is called canonicalization and the URL selected as the canonical will be the one Google shows in search results.
 There are many different signals it uses to select the canonical URL including:

 The easiest way to see how Google has indexed a page is to use the URL Inspection tool in Google Search Console.
 It will show you the Google-selected canonical URL.